Renew Your Texas Notary

 Commission in Just a Few Easy Steps

 Avoid the hassle of a lapsed notary commission.
 Renewing your Texas notary commission with us is simple, fast, and affordable.
-Simply follow the steps outlined below to continue your notary work uninterrupted.
+Follow the steps outlined below to continue your notary work uninterrupted.

-How to renew your notary commission in Texas
+To renew your notary commission in Texas, you must:

 Includes a One-year Membership to AAN